-Jordan sat out as a redshirt and worked on the scout team offense.
+Jordan redshirted in his first season and worked on the scout team offense.

 Before Nebraska (Westside HS)

 Jordan was a two-way standout at Westside High School, excelling as a fullback and linebacker for Coach Brett Froendt.
 As a senior, Jordan had 78 tackles, including 54 solo stops, and added four sacks and two fumble recoveries.
-He also carried the ball 16 times for 63 yards and two touchdowns.
+He also ran 16 times for 63 yards and two touchdowns.
 Jordan was a second-team All-Nebraska and second-team Super State choice as a linebacker.
 He also earned first-team Class A all-state honors from the Lincoln Journal Star and first-team All-Metro accolades from the Omaha World-Herald.
 Jordan also drew interest from North Dakota State, South Dakota, Augustana and Wayne State.

 The son of Biz and Kristina Jordan, Harrison was born on Dec.
 17, 1994.
 Jordan is majoring in business administration/pre-medicine, and has been named to the Nebraska Scholar-Athlete Honor Roll each of his first five semesters.
 He has volunteered his time with Uplifting Athletes, Husker Heroes, Husker Hotline and team hospital visits.
 His outreach work earned Jordan spots on the Brook Berringer and Tom Osborne Citizenship Teams in 2015 and 2016.